DewEnforcer/HTML5-Client/README.md

 # About
 Full scale client port of a popular browser game from flash player to javascript (html5), currently supporting basic gameplay.
+This version is currently OUTDATED.
+The newer client has been moved to a private repository.
+In order gain insight into the code, please feel free to contact me.
 # Setup
 First, clone the project
 ```